valory-xyz/scripts/spookyswap-stats/README.md

 Description
 ===========
-The `apy.py` script accepts two positional arguments, the token ids of a SpookySwap pool's pairs, and outputs the pool's APY.
+The `summative_stats.py` script accepts three positional arguments, the start date, the pool ids, and the interval to use.
-> 📝 The token ids must be given in the correct order.
+It also accepts one optional argument, the end date.
+It outputs the pools' statistics, including the APY.
+> 📝 You may run `python summative_stats.py --help` for usage information.

 Run
 ===